nesquena/gitdocs/README.md

 This allows any git repo to be used as a collaborative task list, file share, or wiki for a team.
 Supports a web front-end allowing each repo to be accessed through your browser.

-**Note:** Right now, gitdocs only supports Mac OSX using fsevent.
-Linux and windows support are coming very soon, so check back here again.
+**Note:** Gitdocs uses [joshbuddy-guard](https://github.com/joshbuddy/guard) for file system monitoring.
+This means that gitdocs works on Mac OSX, Linux and Windows.
+That being said, we have only currently tested on Mac OSX and our notifications are still mac-only.
+Stay tuned.

 ## Why?